Brice150/DASHBOARD/README.md

   ### Finance
   - See finance forecast for 25 years
-  - View your invested money vs interests in a graph
+  - View your invested money vs interests
   - Change saving strategy

   ### Tasks List
   - See your tasks
-  - add, update or delete a task
+  - Add, update or delete a task

 </details>